Aksamit-Kolya/Concurrency/README.md

-The is study project about concurrency.
+This is study project about concurrency.